Urlings

-Urlings (Note: Pronounced URR-lings or URR-lins, not “YER-lings”) is a village in Saint Mary, and the twenty-sixth largest settlement in Antigua and Barbuda.
+Urlings (Note: Pronounced /en/) is a village in Saint Mary, and the twenty-sixth largest settlement in Antigua and Barbuda.
 Urlings is located in the southwest of Antigua and has a history dating to before 1856.
 Urlings started as a small coastal village with a little over 100 people in the 1800s to now being one of the country's more medium sized towns.
 Urlings is separated from the rest of Antigua by the Shekerley Mountains.
 Urlings is located between the communities of Johnsons Point and Old Road.
 Urlings has a seafood festival, a community association, a primary school, a playing field, a fisheries complex, and a cricket club that plays in the Village Parish League.

 Etymology

 The name originates from the Urlins family, who were Antiguans in the late 17th century.
 Thomas Urlins held land in southwest Antigua in 1763.

 History

 Pre-independence

 The Urlings area was referred to as Glebe on earlier Antiguan maps.

 On a census record from 1856, Urlings was spelled as Urlin's.
 There were 104 individuals living in Urlin's in 1856, 50 women and 54 men.
 There were 23 freeholds, 3 leaseholds, and 5 tenancies at will among the tenures.
 In the settlement, there were 31 occupied homes.